 One of the most common ways in which people become involved with effective altruism is through personal connections.
-Local groups -- sometimes referred to as "chapters" -- are a good way to facilitate more of those happening, creating a landing space for people who have or may become interested in the ideas.
-Local groups take a variety of shapes depending on the region and types of participants, from intimate discussion and social groups to large professional networks hosting regular events.
-Some of the earlier local groups have "80,000 Hours" or "Giving What We Can" in their names, while most groups now use "Effective Altruism" instead.
+EA groups -- sometimes referred to as "chapters" -- are a good way to facilitate these connections, creating a landing space for people who are or may become interested in the ideas.
+These groups take a variety of shapes depending on the region and types of participants, from small social groups to large professional networks hosting regular events.

-To learn more about what it takes to start a local group, reach out to email@example.com.
-There are many resources available for nascent groups, including a free group website, a Google Group for local organizers, and sponsorship for local activities.
+To learn more about what it takes to start an EA group, reach out to firstname.lastname@example.org.
+New groups have access to many resources, including a free group website, a Slack channel for group organizers, and sponsorship for local activities.

-Once you have a local group up-and-running it is a lot easier to do many other activities we recommend, such as organizing an EA local event or large speaker event, tabling, a discussion group, and one-on-one coffee meetings.
+Once you have a group up and running, it becomes much easier to do many other activities we recommend, such as organizing a local EA event or large speaker event, tabling, running a discussion group, and holding one-on-one coffee meetings.
 You may want to draw inspiration from the activities of groups like those at McGill, Stanford, Harvard, and the University of California, Berkeley.